MoseleyBioinformaticsLab/COVID-19_oral_zinc_treatment_hypothesis/README.md

 ## Rationale For and Evidence Supporting the Hypothesis (Scientific Premise) <a name="rationale"></a>
 **There are five major pieces of evidence that form the basis for this hypothesis:**
-1. Micromolar levels of intracellular zinc inhibits the RNA-dependent RNA polymerase machinery of nidoviruses, which includes coronaviruses ([Te Velthuis et al., 2010](https://dx.doi.org/10.1371%2Fjournal.ppat.1001176)).
+1. Micromolar levels of intracellular zinc inhibits the RNA-dependent RNA polymerase machinery of nidoviruses, which includes coronaviruses.
-    * Specifically, this paper demonstrates inhibition of RNA synthesis from the RNA-dependent RNA polymerase machinery in SARS-CoV infected Vero-E6 cells with 2 micromolar Zn2+ (from zinc acetate) and pyrithione, a zinc-ionophore.
+    * Specifically, ([Te Velthuis et al., 2010](https://dx.doi.org/10.1371%2Fjournal.ppat.1001176)) demonstrate inhibition of RNA synthesis from the RNA-dependent RNA polymerase machinery in SARS-CoV infected Vero-E6 cells with 2 micromolar Zn2+ (from zinc acetate) and pyrithione, a zinc-ionophore.
 The estimated CC50 (toxicity) is 82 micromolar pyrithione with 2 micromolar Zn2+ in Vero-E6 cells, and estimated IC50 (inhibition) is 1.4 micromolar pyrithione with 2 micromolar Zn2+.
 In contrast, the IC50 is 0.5 micromolar pyrithione with 2 micromolar Zn2+ for the equine arteritis virus.
     * SARS-CoV-2 has an [RNA-dependent RNA polymerase](https://www.ncbi.nlm.nih.gov/protein/QHD43415/).
 A BLAST search results in the following matches:
          * QHR63299.1 - orf1ab polyprotein [Bat coronavirus RaTG13] 100% coverage 98.55% identity
          * ACZ71930.1 - orf1ab polyprotein [SARS coronavirus wtic-MB] 100% coverage 86.09% identity
          * NP_127506.1 - replicase ORF1ab polyprotein [Equine arteritis virus] 10% coverage 25.00% identity (14% coverage and 24.86% identity with ACZ71930.1)
      * SARS-CoV has 86.09% identity with SARS-CoV-2 as opposed to 24.86% identity (and a much lower coverage) with EAV.
 2. Zinc is absorbed by oral mucosa cells.
-[Kapadia et al., 2018](https://www.ncbi.nlm.nih.gov/pubmed/?term=PMID%3A30602641) demonstrated the absorption of zinc by buccal mucosa cells from orthodontic appliances.
+    * [Kapadia et al., 2018](https://www.ncbi.nlm.nih.gov/pubmed/?term=PMID%3A30602641) demonstrated the absorption of zinc by buccal mucosa cells from orthodontic appliances.
 3. Efficacy of zinc lozenges for treating common colds is supported by a meta-analysis of prior zinc lozenge studies.
      * A meta-analysis ([Hemilä, H. et al. 2017](https://doi.org/10.1177%2F2054270417694291)) has previously determined that consuming zinc lozenges with a concentration greater than 80 mg zinc / day reduces the common cold duration on average by 33%.
 A daily dosage up to 150 mg per day has few adverse effects.
 The lozenges containing zinc gluconate and zinc acetate demonstrated efficacy.
-4. SARS-CoV-2 enters cells via the ACE2 and TMPRSS2 receptors ([Hoffman M., et al., 2020](https://doi.org/10.1101/2020.01.31.929042), [Xu X., et al., 2020](https://doi.org/10.1007/s11427-020-1637-5)).
+4. SARS-CoV-2 enters cells via the ACE2 and TMPRSS2 receptors.
+    * [Hoffman M., et al., 2020](https://doi.org/10.1101/2020.01.31.929042) and [Xu X., et al., 2020](https://doi.org/10.1007/s11427-020-1637-5) have both shown this.
 5. Oral mucosa expresses ACE2, a major viral receptor of SARS-CoV-2.
-Xu and coworkers used TCGA and FANTOM5 CAGE gene expression analysis to show this ([Xu X., et al., 2020](https://doi.org/10.1038/s41368-020-0074-x)).
+    * Xu and coworkers used TCGA and FANTOM5 CAGE gene expression analysis to show this ([Xu X., et al., 2020](https://doi.org/10.1038/s41368-020-0074-x)).
 However, a simple search of the human protein atlas (HPA) for ACE2 expression corroborates this ([link](https://www.proteinatlas.org/ENSG00000130234-ACE2/tissue)).
 In addition, HPA shows the highest expression of TMPRSS2 gene and protein expression in the gastrointestinal tract ([link](https://www.proteinatlas.org/ENSG00000184012-TMPRSS2/tissue)).

 ## Potential Implications <a name="implications"></a>
 1. Oral mucosa is a primary site of infection for SARS-CoV-2 and the lung is a secondary site of infection.